1.0 Club Constitution

 (c) The conduct of members of the Club in relation to one another;

 (d) The setting aside of the whole or any part or parts of the Club’s premises for

-7.19 Motions to County Convention in accordance with Rule 3.14 Official Guide.
+7.19 Motions to County Convention shall be submitted as per Rule 3.14 of the Official Guide.

 7.20 The Executive Committee shall adopt such means as they deem sufficient, to bring to the

 7.22 Each Full Member shall have the right to be heard by the Executive Committee upon any

 7.23 A Special meeting of the Executive Committee may be called: